manhas1234/Sql_portfolio/README.md

 # My_data_analyst_portfolio
-This portfolio is all about my Project related to data analyst
+This portfolio is all about my Project related to SQL|TABLEAU